Healthdirect Free Australian health advice you can count on.

 How is laryngitis treated?

-Short-term laryngitis doesn’t usually require treatment.
-As the cause is often viral, you won’t need antibiotics as antibiotics don't kill viruses.
+Short-term laryngitis doesn’t usually need treatment.
+As the cause is often viral, you won’t need antibiotics (as antibiotics do not treat virus infections).
 You can use paracetamol, ibuprofen or aspirin to help with symptoms such as a headache, fever and sore throat.

 You can help your voice recover by: